Chances are, you've had a bad customer service experience at least once in your life.

 Use Discounts and Loyalty Programs:

 The customer service aspect of online customer retention is important to keep them shopping at your store, but so is another aspect of online retail: discounts.
 Unlike traditional retail, online shoppers have an almost unlimited number of alternatives to your store, so it's essential to keep them coming back.
 One of the best ways to improve customer retention is through frequent buyer and online customer loyalty programs, as research has shown most online shoppers respond well to them.
 In other words, send discounts and promotions to loyal customers so they look to you first.
+Don’t discount the power of a good deal in your plan to improve customer loyalty.

 Engage with your Customers: